-If you also want Hulu + Live TV, you’ll pay $65 for access to the regular Hulu library or $71 for the ad-free Premium tier (note that the $71 subscription only removes ads from Hulu’s regular on-demand content — you’ll still see ads when watching live television).
+If you also want, you’ll pay $65 for access to the regular Hulu library or $71 for the ad-free Premium tier (note that the $71 subscription only removes ads from Hulu’s regular on-demand content — you’ll still see ads when watching live television).

 If you want both Hulu and Disney+, another option is buying ESPN+, Disney’s third streaming service.
-Separately, you’d pay $18 total for all three.
-Note that there’s currently no Disney+ and Hulu bundle that includes Hulu’s ad-free option.in a $13 per month bundle that packages Disney+, the ad-supported Hulu plan, and
+Do note that there’s currently no Disney+ and Hulu bundle that includes Hulu’s ad-free option.in a $14-per-month bundle that packages Disney+, the ad-supported Hulu plan, and

 Both Disney+ and Hulu should run on all modern streaming devices.
-Both services run on Android and iOS devices, Roku, Apple TV, Amazon Fire TV, Fire tablets, Google Chromecast devices, Android TV, Mac and PC browsers, LG and Samsung Smart TVs, the Xbox One, and the PlayStation 4.
+Both services run on Android and iOS devices, Roku, Apple TV, Amazon Fire TV, Fire tablets, Google Chromecast devices, Android TV, Mac and PC browsers, LG and Samsung Smart TVs, as well as Xbox and PlayStation game systems.
 Some older models, however, may not support Disney+.

-Disney+’s user interface leaves something to be desired.
-On logging in, both services greet you with curated lists of things to watch but finding new, lesser-known material can be cumbersome.
+On logging in, both services greet you with curated lists of things to watch, but finding new, lesser-known material can be cumbersome.
 On Disney+, you can filter content by the franchise, which helps, but if you’re looking for more obscure properties, prepare to do a little bit of browsing.
 Disney+ launched without some key features, with no way to even keep your place in movies and shows you’re watching.
-It’s since improved, but its search functionality is currently still pretty terrible.
+It’s since improved, but its search functionality still isn’t the best.